 Disappointment sets in when you realize that you’ve been deceived.
 The lists you receive are likely to be out of date.
 They may even include medical offices that don’t need billing services.

 Tip: When you think about it, medical billing is a highly competitive business filled with more-experienced and established companies.
-So, remember that a novice is unlikely to compete with instructions and materials purchased online.
+So, remember that a novice is unlikely to compete effectively using instructions and materials purchased online.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.